Kolbaskin/yode-server/README.md

 The installer will create a directory "www" for yor projects (if you didn't type another).

-There is an examples project in "www/localhost".
+There is an example project in "www/localhost".

 All backend files are located in www/localhost/plugins,